cypienta/docs/docs/source/deploy_ui/start_using.rst

         :alt: Open campaign
         :align: center

-3. Select the ``Events`` tab to see the list of event under the selected campaign
+3. Select the ``Events`` tab to see the list of events under the selected campaign

     .. image:: resources/tech_events_tab.png